-1956: Lonnie Donegan’s recording of “Rock Island Line” entered the UK singles chart, eventually selling over three million copies and kicking off the national skiffle craze.
+1956: Lonnie Donegan’s recording of “Rock Island Line” entered the UK singles chart.
+The single eventually sold over three million copies and kicked off a national skiffle craze.

 1958: The Gibson Guitar Corporation was granted a patent for its Flying V guitar.
 After Fender introduced the iconic Stratocaster, company president Ted McCarty decided Gibson needed to restore its image as an innovative industry leader and kick-started the development of several of the most valued guitar models of all time, including the sunburst Les Paul Standard, the ES-335, the Explorer, and the Flying V, all of which debuted in 1958.
 From concept to production, the Flying V was the only guitar whose design was unaltered.
 Though designs of the Flying V and Explorer models helped revitalize Gibson’s reputation, it did not translate into sales, with dealers considering the new models too far fetched or space age.
 After selling less than a hundred Flying V guitars in 1958, and even fewer in 59, the new model was phased out of production.
 The few that were in circulation caught the attention of performers like Lonnie Mack, Albert King, and the Kinks’ Ray Davies, who right away adopted the Flying V as their signature instruments.
 The new exposure increased demand, leading Gibson to release a second version, adopted most notably by Jimi Hendrix.
 Other musicians who took up the Flying V include Keith Richards, Billy Gibbons, Marc Bolan, Mick Ralphs, Grace Potter, and Eddie Van Halen, and the guitar model experienced a surge in popularity in the 1970s and 1980s.

 1958: Days after topping the Billboard pop chart, Danny & the Juniors went to #1 on the R&B chart with “At the Hop.”
 The single was the group’s only song to reach the top of either chart.

 1963: Billy J. Kramer signed a six-year contract with Beatles manager Brian Epstein.
 By the end of the year, Kramer had three top 5 singles on the UK chart.

-1964: The Rolling Stones began their first UK tour has headliners with opening act the Ronettes at the Granada Theatre in London.
+1964: The Rolling Stones began their first UK tour as headliners with opening act the Ronettes at the Granada Theatre in London.